kartoza/sawps/docs/src/user/manual/explore/reports.md

      **Summary**

      The `Property Report` is a critical filter for reporting on various properties.
 It provides information on property details, ownership, type, location, and specific data related to species habitat and wildlife management systems.
-This report is essential for analysing and managing property-related information in an organized and structured manner.
+This report is essential for analysing and managing property-related information in an organised and structured manner.

      **Species Report**